Marcosterlo/Distributed_project/working_dir/catkin_ws/src/dist_project/scripts/README.md

 - **`publish_data(ids, distances)`**: Publishes the calculated distances and anchor IDs to the `uwb_data_topic`.

-# blob_detector.py
+# `blob_detector.py`

-## Overview
-`blob_detector.py` is a ROS (Robot Operating System) script that continuously processes image streams from a robot's camera to identify yellow spheres (targets) and publishes their coordinates.
-It utilizes the `cv2` (OpenCV) module extensively for image processing tasks.

 ## Key Features
-- **Blob Detection**: Identifies yellow spheres in the image stream using color thresholding and blob detection.
-- **Coordinate Publishing**: Publishes the coordinates of detected blobs to a ROS topic.
-- **Visualization**: Visualizes detected blobs and the search window on the processed image.
+It identifies yellow spheres in the image stream using color thresholding and blob detection, then it publishes the coordinates of detected blobs to a ROS topic and finally it visualizes detected blobs and the search window on the processed image.

 ## Topics
 The script interacts with the following topics: